w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 Last aspect to be defined relating to data annotation: do we know all annotations?

-Closed Set: it is assumed that the pattern to be classified belongs to one of the known classes.
+*Closed Set*: it is assumed that the pattern to be classified belongs to one of the known classes.

 - The most common case in machine learning benchmarks
 - Ideal condition, but not always suitable for real-world systems

-Open Set: the patterns to be classified can belong to none of known classes.
+*Open Set*: the patterns to be classified can belong to none of known classes.

 - More realistic condition, but more challenging
 - Example: classify all fruits into {pears, bananas}